 - Some drugs may hurt you if you take them at the same time.
-To protect your health and keep you safe, we will let your doctor and pharmacist know if we have a concern about the drugs you take. - Most of the time, we cover over-the-counter drugs with a prescription. - If you leave another plan or regular Medicaid to join Healthy Blue, we will cover drugs needing an approval from us for up to 90 days after you join.
+To protect your health and keep you safe, we will let your doctor and pharmacist know if we have a concern about the drugs you take. - Most of the time, we cover generic and over-the-counter drugs with a prescription.
+When a drug is available as a generic, the brand-name drug is usually not covered. - If you leave another plan or regular Medicaid to join Healthy Blue, we will cover drugs needing an approval from us for up to 90 days after you join.